Curious about what 1st means on LinkedIn and the meaning of these numbers on LinkedIn profiles?

 People with whom you have a third-degree connection are not first-degree or second-degree connections.
 You are separated from these people by more than two people.

-You now fully understand the meanings of the first three linkedin terms.
+You now fully understand the meanings of the first three LinkedIn terms.

 Let's look at how to utilize this knowledge to connect with anyone on LinkedIn.